Agave toumeyana Trel.

 Agave toumeyana var. toumeyana

-Agave toumeyana is a succulent that forms rosettes of 40 to 70 green to yellowish-green leaves with white bud prints on both surfaces.
+Agave toumeyana is a succulent plant that forms rosettes of 40 to 70 green to yellowish-green leaves with white bud prints on both surfaces.
 It freely offsets to form dense clumps of rosettes.
 The individual rosettes grow up to 20 inches (50 cm) tall and up to 2 feet (60 cm) in diameter.
-Leaves are ascending to erect, up to 18 inches (45 cm) long and up to 1 inch (2.5 cm) wide, with curly white fibers along the margins and a terminal brown to grayish spine.
-In late spring to early summer, the mature rosettes send up a flowering stalk, up to 10 feet (3 m) tall, that bears greenish-white flowers.
+Leaves are ascending to erect, up to 18 inches (45 cm) long and 1 inch (2.5 cm) wide, with curly white fibers along the margins and a terminal brown to grayish spine.
+In late spring to early summer, the mature rosettes send up to 10 feet (3 m) tall flowering stalk that bears greenish-white flowers.

 How to Grow and Care for Agave toumeyana

 Light: These plants require full sun to part shade.
 If you are growing Agaves indoors, choose a bright, sunny window with as much sun as possible.
 Agave plants love going outside from spring to fall.